 Species: Squatina squatina (Angelshark)

-All organisms have a scientific name written in Latin and a common name.
-Common names vary within the same language and when spoken in other languages but the Latin name will always remain the same.
+All organisms have a scientific name, written using Latin grammatical rules, and a common name.
+Common names vary within the same language and when spoken in other languages but the scientific name will always remain the same.

 ➤ Shark Orders